Terry Collier: Personality

 Terry has a strained friendship with Bob's wife Thelma.
-Thelma viewed Terry as the biggest threat to hers and Bob's marriage, though the two are known to have had a brief courtship, which Thelma describes as "mistreatment by something coarse and vulgar".
+Thelma views Terry as the biggest threat to her marriage, though the two are known to have had a brief courtship, which Thelma describes as "mistreatment by something coarse and vulgar".
 As the series goes on, Thelma's attitude towards Terry begins to soften, as she describes him as "honest" and "unpretentious" when a snobbish friend of hers insults him, and she turns to him for advice when she and Bob experience marital problems.

 Terry is a fairly politicised character and often airs his views, which Bob refers to as "The Thoughts of Chairman Collier".
 A staunch "armchair socialist", Terry mentions that his grandfather and uncle were on the Jarrow March, with Bob interjecting that they "dropped out at Durham" when the pubs opened.

-Terry holds great prejudices.
-In the episode of Whatever Happened to the Likely Lads?, "No Hiding Place", Terry describes his impression of several nationalities; Orientals are "cruel", Egyptians are "cowardly", the Italians and French are "greasy", Spanish are "lazy", Russians are "sinister", Americans are "flash", Germans are "arrogant", and the Danish are "pornographic".
-He then moves onto the British Isles; "I haven't much time for the Irish or the Welsh, and the Scots are worse than the Koreans".
+Terry holds extensive prejudices.
+In "No Hiding Place", Terry describes his impression of several nationalities: Orientals are "cruel", Egyptians are "cowardly", the Italians and French are "greasy", the Spanish are "lazy", Russians are "sinister", Americans are "flash", Germans are "arrogant", and the Danish are "pornographic".
+He then moves onto the British Isles: "I haven't much time for the Irish or the Welsh, and the Scots are worse than the Koreans".
 Bob then points out that Terry "never liked Southerners", to which Terry adds that he does not like many local people, in fact he "hates the people next door".
-Bob eventually narrows it all down to the fact that "from the barren wastes of Manchuria to 127 Inkerman Terrace" Terry "can't abide anyone".
+Bob eventually narrows it all down to the fact that "from the barren wastes of Manchuria to 127 Inkerman Terrace", Terry "can't abide anyone".
 During "Count Down", when choosing suits for Bob's upcoming wedding, Terry initially refuses to let a shop assistant adjust his trousers (believing the assistant to be homosexual) until the assistant reveals he is married.